 We are a confidential service: "Here to listen, not to tell"

-Appointments and Queue and Wait service are available Monday (not bank holidays), Tuesday, Wednesday and Friday 8.30am - 7.30pm (limited service Friday 5pm - 7.30pm), Thursday 12.30pm - 7.30pm (the service is not available Thursday morning) and Saturday 9.30am - 1.30pm (Limited Service - queue and wait only.
-Please attend 45 minutes before the advertised closing time).
+You can book a slot on the day, or day before, you want to be seen, Monday to Friday 8.30am - 7.30pm, and Saturday 9.30am - 1.30pm (Limited Service - queue and wait only, and closed bank holiday weekends).
+The last appointment will be 45 minutes before the advertised closing time.
 At very busy times your level of need will be assessed by a practitioner and you may be advised to return.
 For information please contact us on 0191 297 0441.

 You can find out further information about the services available in North Tyneside by clicking here - North Tyneside.

-We would appreciate it if you could cancel your appointment if you are unable to attend as there is a high demand for this service.
+We would appreciate it if you could cancel your slot if you are unable to attend as there is a high demand for this service.